 Smoke Plus is owned by Muhammed Habib, who was in the restaurant business until recently.
 He was inspired to open Smoke Plus, he said, after talking to several friends with multiple tobacco stores.
 His shop sells cigars, cigarettes, chewing tobacco, pipes, and a variety of candy, soda and energy drinks.

 And, he said, he’s able to sell his tobacco products cheaper than Walmart, due to his lower overhead costs.
 His space is about twice as large as he currently needs, but he’s hoping to expand and diversify soon.

-Additionally, Rosati’s Pizza is in the process of expanding into an empty space to the north of its current location.
+Additionally, Rosati’s Pizza is in the process of into an empty space to the north of its current location.
 The new restaurant will be about 1,800 square feet, and seat 90, according to owner Arturo Carlos.
 It will also provide a space for live musical performances, Carlos said.